 by Matt Slick

 Yes, Jesus knew the future.
-Being God in flesh (John 1:1, 14; Colossians 2:9) and because He is outside of time yet also within it being a man, He knew the future because He had ordained it (Ephesians 1:11).
+Being God in flesh (John 1:1, 14; Colossians 2:9) because he had ordained it (Ephesians 1:11).
 Please consider the following verses that show that Jesus prophesied about the future.

 - The Abomination of Desolation